pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 > The learning motivation comes from a meaningful outcome that a student wants or cares about.

 In leading a sprint, asking that question of "what are your goals for today" will help you as a sprint leader to direct their efforts towards a successful path.

 ### The power of student-directed learning

 Every person has different learning preferences.
-For many years, we taught people the same way: in a classroom, using the same books and approaches.
-However, alternatives allow learners to adapt their environment to their needs.
+For many years, educators taught people the same way: in a classroom, using the same books and approaches.
+However, alternatives to this model allow learners to adapt their environment to their personal and learning goal needs.
 [Student-directed learning](https://scholar.google.com/scholar?q=student-directed+learning&hl=en&as_sdt=0&as_vis=1&oi=scholart)
 is based on the idea that people learn differently and have different needs.
 By creating a hybrid learning environment where students decide how to learn, you empower them.